-- Identification but not diagnosis is by the class teacher via observations, whole school assessment, screeners, pupil tracking, information from transferred schools, parental information, standardised test and inclass assessments. - Sometimes ongoing concerns will lead to a dyslexia screener, dyscalculia screener, optician and optometrist referral and tailored advice from the SENCO.
-For DCD concerns a referral for a formal diagnosis is made to occupational therapy. - SEN QFT and intervention if needed by class teacher with guidance from SENCO who is a specialist Dyslexia teacher. - Visual stress assessment - After assessment personal targets are set in place this is reviewed regularly/every term by class teacher and other staff supporting the children. - The progress is shared every term with parents. - We ask the child how they feel about their learning and what is working or not
+- dyscalculia screener, optician and optometrist referral and tailored advice from the SENCO.
+For DCD concerns a referral for a formal diagnosis is made to occupational therapy using occupational therapy checklists - SEN QFT and intervention if needed by class teacher with guidance from SENCO who is a specialist Dyslexia teacher and use of Occupational Therapy Resource Pack activities. - Visual stress assessment - If a child is on SEN support due to SpLD, then their progress is shared every term with parents through their PCP. - If a child is on SEN support due to SpLD, then, we ask the child how they feel about their learning and what is working or not at intervals. - Some children with SpLD are not placed on the SEN Register if we view their needs as not needing additional support that is much different from whole class QFT and intervention

-- Alternatives to copying where possible such as ipad photo of instructions or worksheets or TA scribing - Alternatives to recording work at times using IT. - Scribing, assistive technology - Multisensory activities to provide more pathways for the brain to process. - Multisensory phonics programmes and decodable books - Simple verbal/ written instructions. - Given time to process understanding and respond. - Given extra time to complete tasks and tests when appropriate. - Given tasks in small steps/small amount of work at a time. - Awareness to avoid overloading working memory - Talking before writing time given where appropriate - Maintain positive and helpful attitude and avoid criticisms. - Have sticker charts/class dojos to encourage positive reinforcement and praise for effort. - ACE dyslexia friendly dictionary - Sometimes own table for working to focus - Removing distractions on table - Low contrast Smart board
+- Scaffolding and modelling eg using visual representatives in maths - Multisensory activities to provide more pathways for the brain to process using our Multisensory Phonics Resources Cupboard - Multisensory phonics programmes and decodable books for those - Simple verbal/ written instructions. - Given time to process understanding and respond. - Given extra time to complete tasks and tests when appropriate. - Given tasks in small steps/small amount of work at a time to chunk where possible - Awareness to avoid overloading working memory eg Checklists on whiteboard or chrome book to tick off if relevant in some cases - Talking before writing time given where appropriate - Maintain positive and helpful attitude and learning from effort and 'marvellous mistakes' - ACE dyslexia friendly dictionary for some - Sometimes own table for working to focus - Removing distractions on table if needed - Low contrast Smart board where we are able to adapt the board-some apps we are still working on adapting. - Special pen grips, writing slopes, wobble cushions, fidget toys as needed

-- Evidence-based Nessy Personalised Reading and Spelling Programmes for SpLD, using phonics.

-Spelling Shed morphology

-- Precision grids and overlearning of flashcards

-- Phonics Essentials

-Assessment and
+- Assessment and Intervention

-Intervention

-- Visual discrimination exercises

-- Multisensory Phonics Resources Cupboard

-- Personalised programme

-of graded decodable

-phonic books, Jelly and

-Bean, Alba Books, Talisman

-where GPCs are introduced

-slower than needed for the
+- Personalised programme of graded decodable phonic books, Jelly and Bean, Alba Books, Talisman where GPCs are introduced slower than needed for the average child

-average child

 - Barrington Stoke Dyslexia Friendly books

-- Small group work in class with teacher or TA.

-- Small group/1:1
+- Flexible same day maths intervention

-- Coloured overlay if appropriate
+- Guided reading groups at an appropriate level

-- Post-its and retelling reading before AR quizzes

-- Comprehension bookmarks to develop reading for meaning
+- 1:1 extra reading

 - Handwriting interventions where required such as Teordescu and cool characters

-- Checklists on whiteboard to tick off

 - Physio exercises as set

 - Coolkids if opportunity

-- Special pen grips, writing slopes, wobble cushions, fidget toys as needed